Flamenco/stackeditpro/Features.md

 > You will be presented with an *Extract Text confirmation dialog* when executing this action.
 This dialog allows you to specify the new name if different than the first heading of the selection.

 # Fixes
+## Bold in Markdown language code fences
+Bold was not working when using the `markdown` language in a code fence.

 ## Scrollable Navigation Bar
 The navigation and formatting buttons are now in a scrollable section of the navigation bar, making them available on narrow-width devices.